 3.3.1 Service Areas

 Service Area Listing.
-During each year of this Agreement, in conjunction with the establishment of Monthly Rates payable to Contractor under Article 5 below for each of the Contract Years, the Service Area listing set forth in Attachment 4 (“Service Area Listing”) shall be amended to reflect any changes in the Service Area of QHPs.
+During each year of this Agreement, in conjunction with the establishment of Monthly Rates payable to Contractor under Article 5 below for each of the Contract Years, the Service Area listing set forth in Attachment 4 (“Service Area Listing”) shall be amended to reflect any changes in the Service Area of Issuer’s QHPs.
 Any such changes shall be effective as of January 1 of the applicable Contract Year.
 In the event ZIP codes are added to the current Service Area by the United States Postal Service, the parties agree such added ZIP codes shall be automatically included in the Service Area and shall be reflected in the next scheduled update of the Service Area Listing.

-Contractor shall comply with the Exchange’s standards, developed in consultation with Health Insurance Issuers regarding the development of Service Area listings based on ZIP code, including, those relating to: (i) the timing of such submissions prior to the Open Enrollment Period, (ii) the assignment of enrollees residing in ZIP codes split across two rating regions, and (iii) required updates and notice of changes in ZIP Codes within Contractor’s region.
+Contractor shall comply with the Exchange’s standards, developed in consultation with Health Insurance Issuers, regarding the development of Service Area listings based on ZIP code, including, those relating to: (i) the timing of such submissions prior to the Open Enrollment Period, (ii) the assignment of enrollees residing in ZIP codes split across two rating regions, and (iii) required updates and notice of changes in ZIP Codes within Contractor’s region.

 Withdrawal.
-Contractor shall not withdraw from any geographic region (as defined in Health and Safety Code § 1357.512 and California Insurance Code Section 10753.14 for the individual market) or modify any portion of its Service Area where Contractor provides Covered Services to Enrollees without providing prior written notice to, and obtaining prior written approval from the Exchange, which shall not be unreasonably denied, and to the extent required, the Health Insurance Regulator with jurisdiction over Contractor.
+Contractor shall not withdraw from any geographic region (as defined in Health and Safety Code § 1357.512 and California Insurance Code Section 10753.14) for the individual market or modify any portion of its Service Area where Contractor provides Covered Services to Enrollees without providing prior written notice to, and obtaining prior written approval from the Exchange, which shall not be unreasonably denied, and to the extent required, the Health Insurance Regulator with jurisdiction over Contractor.

 Service Area Eligibility.
-In order to facilitate the Exchange’s compliance with 45 C.F.R. § 155.710(b) and 45 C.F.R. § 155.305(a), Contractor shall monitor information it receives directly, or indirectly or through its subcontractors to assure continued compliance with eligibility requirements related to: (i) participation by Employers in SHOP, including, those requirements related to the Employer’s principal place of business or primary worksite in the Service Area or (ii) participation of Qualified Individuals in the Individual Exchange, including, requirements related to residency.
+In order to facilitate the Exchange’s compliance with State and Federal law, Contractor shall monitor information it receives directly, or indirectly or through its subcontractors to assure continued compliance with eligibility requirements related to: (i) participation by Employers in Covered California for Small Business, including, those requirements related to the Employer’s principal place of business or primary worksite in the Service Area or (ii) participation of Qualified Individuals in the Individual Exchange, including requirements related to residency in the Contractor’s service area.

 Contractor shall notify the Exchange if it becomes aware that an Employer or individual Enrollee enrolled in a QHP of Contractor no longer meets the requirements for eligibility, based on place of business, primary worksite or residence.
 The Exchange will evaluate, or cause CalHEERS to evaluate, such information to determine Enrollee’s continuing enrollment in the Contractor’s Service Area under the Exchange’s policies which shall be established in accordance with applicable laws, rules and regulations.
 Contractor and its subcontractors will have no duty to investigate representations made by Employers regarding eligibility; provided, however, that Contractor shall notify the Exchange in the event that it becomes aware that such representation may not be accurate.